shaack/cookie-consent-js/README.md

 There are language files for en, de, fr, es, oc and tr.
 If you add one, please make a pull request to have it added here as well, thanks.

-The banner and framework was designed in cooperation with data protection officers and lawyers.
-However, we can not guarantee whether the banner is correct for your website and assume no liability for its use.

 ## Features

 - **cookie-consent-js has no external dependencies** – and it works also with Bootstrap.